mithunkumarc/revision/java/ReadMe.md

         one constructor can call another constructor in the same class using this keyword child class constructor can call parent class constructor using super keyword

+#### instance initializer blocks

+        outside method (and inside class) also called instance initializer blocks class Person{
+                        {
+                                // this block merged with constructor, and called when instance created int coupons = 5;
+                        }
+                }

+        inside method
+                initializer blocks can also exist inside method, executed when enclosing method called public void run(){
+                        {
+                                System.out.println("executed when method is called");
+                        }
+                }

         Default
         Overloaded